Be Prepared for a Hurricane

 Items to Have on Hand

 In addition to stocking up on things, it is important to know what you are going to need to have on hand in the event of a hurricane.
 You will want these items stored in a safe place and easy to access.
-Here is a list of hurricane items you must have:
+Here is at least a partial list of hurricane items you must have:

-• Cooking devices
+• Cooking devices – eating utensils

 • Blankets